baxpick/cpctelera_example/README.md

 ## Prerequisites

-*   [Docker](https://www.docker.com/get-started) must be installed and running on your system.
+*   [Docker](https://www.docker.com/get-started) or [Apple Container](https://github.com/apple/container) or equivalent must be installed and running on your system.
 *   Host machine with x86_64 (amd64) or aarch64 (arm64) architecture

-## Using the Pre-built Docker Image
+## Using the Pre-built Image

-A pre-built multi-architecture Docker image is available on DockerHub for [CPC](https://hub.docker.com/r/braxpix/cpctelera-build-cpc) and [Enterprise](https://hub.docker.com/r/braxpix/cpctelera-build-enterprise)
+A pre-built multi-architecture image is available on DockerHub for [CPC](https://hub.docker.com/r/braxpix/cpctelera-build-cpc) and [Enterprise](https://hub.docker.com/r/braxpix/cpctelera-build-enterprise)

 ### 1️⃣ Build project (from local folder) using default build script